 To address the land issues, the government in East Darfur, through a decree, amended the 1930 Land Acquisition Ordinance of Sudan by adding a "right to land restitution policy".
-The right to land restitution policy provides an opportunity to people to reclaim and formalize land ownership rights through the formal courts.
+This policy provides an opportunity to people to reclaim and formalize land ownership rights through the formal courts.